If you’re scraping the web, you’ve likely seen how it has benefited your business. However, as of 2026, the legal landscape has shifted dramatically.

 - Do not collect personally identifiable information, or if robot.txt allows you to collect it, ensure that you mask the data to minimize exposure during processing.

 - Do not expose the scraped data to the public.
 Make sure that it is stored securely, just like your own company data.
-You never know for what purposes it may be used if leaked.
+You never know what purposes it may be used for if it is leaked.

 Sponsored